 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

-Older adults may be more sensitive to the effects of this drug, especially dizziness and drowsiness.
+Older adults may be more sensitive to the side effects of this drug, especially drowsiness, slow/shallow breathing, and QT prolongation (see above).

 Before using this medication, women of childbearing age should talk with their doctor(s) about the risks and benefits.
 Tell your doctor if you are pregnant or if you plan to become pregnant.
 During pregnancy, this medication should be used only when clearly needed.
 It may slightly increase the risk of birth defects if used during the first two months of pregnancy.
 Also, using it for a long time or in high doses near the expected delivery date may harm the unborn baby.
 To lessen the risk, use the smallest effective dose for the shortest possible time.
 Tell the doctor right away if you notice any symptoms in your newborn baby such as slow/shallow breathing, irritability, abnormal/persistent crying, vomiting, or diarrhea.

-This drug passes into breast milk and may rarely have undesirable effects on a nursing infant.
+Buprenorphine passes into breast milk.
+It is unknown if naloxone passes into breast milk.
+This product may rarely have undesirable effects on a nursing infant.
 Tell the doctor immediately if your baby develops unusual sleepiness, difficulty feeding, or trouble breathing.
-Breast-feeding while using this drug is not recommended.
 Consult your doctor before breast-feeding.

 Additional Suboxone Information